Does the most common vaginal infection relate to infertility, or can it put an existing pregnancy at risk? Here's what you need to know.

-Remind yourself you’re no longer numero uno It’s easy to know that this new era is coming, but you may feel different once it’s obvious that the baby comes first.
+Remind yourself that you’re no longer numero uno: It’s easy to know that this new era is coming, but you may feel different once it’s obvious that the baby comes first.
 This shift is all for the good of your new family.

 Use your hands: On her back, her neck, her shoulders, her feet.
 Rub, caress, knead—whatever she likes when she likes it.
 All the extra weight she’s carrying means she’s holding a lot of tension.
 You can help her release it.

 Be sensitive about sex: She may or may not be interested in hanky or panky.
 If she is, find out what’s most comfortable for her.
 One option: lie side by side (man behind); the shallow penetration might be better.
 Another: When she’s on top, there’s no pressure on her belly and she can con- trol the speed and depth of movement.